Kokoen Garden 姫路城西御屋敷跡庭園 好古園

 You can reach the garden on foot from Himeji Castle or Himeji Station.

 Kokoen is next to Himeji Castle, just a short walk from the castle's main gate.
 The garden is a 20-minute walk or five-minute bus ride from Himeji Station.

 Kokoen is built on the former site of the west residence of Himeji Castle's daimyo lord.
-There are nine different gardens within Kokoen, including a Japanese water garden, a tea garden, an evergreen garden, a bamboo garden, and a flower garden.
+There are nine different gardens within Kokoen, including the Garden with a Hill and Pond, Tea Ceremony Garden, Garden of Pine Trees, Garden of Bamboo, and Garden of Flowers.
 The gardens are designed to reflect the best of Japan's four seasons.

 Kokoen has the magnificent Himeji Castle as its backdrop.
-The gardens are built in the style of the Edo period matching the architecture of Himeji Castle , and they are complete with a tsuiji wall—a mud wall with a tiled roof—and Yashikimon and Nagayamon gates.
+The gardens are built in the style of the Edo period (1603-1867) matching the architecture of Himeji Castle , and are complete with a Tsuji-bei wall—a mud wall with a tiled roof—and Yashikimon and Nagayamon gates.

 * The information on this page may be subject to change due to COVID-19.